 You’ll also spot differences in color.
 On the whole, the darker the color, the more likely it is you’re dealing with an alligator.
 Crocodiles can be tan or lighter brown than gators, who can be black-skinned or even greyish.

 Alligators and crocodiles actually belong to the same genetic group, Eusuchia.
 Eusuchia have three categories – alligators, crocodiles and gharials.
 Gharials are nightmarish-looking beasts with extremely long snouts – and they tend to live in Asian waterways, particularly in India.

 Do you know any interesting facts about crocodiles or alligators?
-Share them with us in the comments section below!
+Share them in the comments below!